Pastoral Care/Student Wellbeing

 Lindsay_Moller_Productions_2151_157_700x474.jpg

 Our learning community celebrates and nurtures positive behaviour choices.
-Students and staff have clear expectations regarding appropriate behaviour choices and students are explicitly taught appropriate behaviours to engage in the life at school.
-We celebrate and recognise students who make positive choices in the classroom, playground and sporting fields through weekly awards at Assembly.
+Students and staff have clear expectations regarding appropriate behaviour, and students are explicitly taught appropriate behaviours to engage in the life at school.
+We celebrate and recognise students who make positive choices in the classroom, playground and sporting fields through awards at Assembly.

-We are blessed to have a Positive Behaviour Support Teacher who provides support and guidance to students, staff and families.
-Individualised and small group coaching is provided to ensure learners have the tools they need to participate positively at school and in the wider world.
+We are blessed to have a Positive Behaviour Support Teacher and Student Wellbeing Officer who provide support and guidance to students.
+Individualised and small group support is provided to ensure students have the tools they need to participate positively in all communities.

 We aim to do this by:

-• Building positive relationships in a climate of mutual respect founded on our School Vision and Mission Statement.
-Teachers acknowledge that they lead by example and that all in the school community are appreciated and valued for their uniqueness.
+• Building positive relationships in a climate of mutual respect founded on our School Mission and Vission.
+Teachers acknowledge that they lead by example and that all members of our school community are appreciated and valued.

-• Respecting and valuing the individual differences and backgrounds of all members of our school community in maintaining and developing positive relationships in our school community.
+• Respecting and valuing all members of our school community in maintaining and developing positive relationships in our school.

 Student Representative